MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/add-team-members-grid.md

 ## Assign generic resources to tasks and generate resource requirements

 In Project Operations, you can create tasks and then assign generic resources to them.
-By doing this, resource demand can be represented by placeholders while you estimate your schedule and financial numbers.
+Resource demand can then be represented by placeholders while you estimate your schedule and financial numbers.
 You can then generate resource requirements for the generic resources and fulfill them.

 1. On the **Projects** form, on the **Schedule** tab, select **Add** to create a task.
 2. In the **Resources** field, select the **Resource Picker** symbol.
 The Resource Picker appears and shows existing team members for the project.